scientifichackers/zproc/README.md

 ## Why use ZProc?

-At the surface, it's just a better API for Message passsing parallelism (using ZMQ).
+At the surface, it's just a better API for Message passing parallelism (using ZMQ).

 Message passing can be tedious because of all the manual wiring involved.

-ZProc lets you do message passing parallelism with a more pythonic interface.
+ZProc lets you do message passing parallelism with a more pythonic, safe, easy-to-use interface.

 It does that by providing a global `dict` called `state`.<br>
 The `state` is **not** a shared object.<br>